 Example: A District pays its non-exempt employees every other week.
 One employee is paid \$10.00 an hour and usually receives \$800.00 gross pay at the end of each two week pay period.
 During the first week of a pay period this employee works 44 hours.
-In order to avoid additional wage costs due to the four hours of overtime worked, the employer may grant the employee six hours (1 1/2 x 4) compensatory time off with pay during the second work week of the pay period.
+In order to avoid additional wage costs due to the four hours of overtime worked, the employer may grant the employee six hours $(1 \ 1/2 \ x \ 4)$ compensatory time off with pay during the second work week of the pay period.
 At the end of the pay period, the employee's earnings are calculated as follows:

-First Week Straight Time Earnings: $40 \times 10.00 \text{ per hour} = 400.00 First Week Overtime Earnings: $40 \times 10.00 \text{ per hour} = 60.00 Second Week Earnings: $34 \times 10.00 \text{ per hour} = 340.00 TOTAL \$800.00

-Special amendments to the FLSA allow the use of compensatory time off in lieu of overtime compensation for employees of a public agency that is a state, a political subdivision of a state or an interstate governmental agency.
+First Week Straight Time Earnings: 40 x \$10.00 per hour = \$400.00 First Week Overtime Earnings: 4 x \$15.00 per hour = \$ 60.00 Second Week Earnings: 34 x \$10.00 per hour = \$340.00 - TOTAL \$800.00 of overtime compensation for employees of a public agency that is a state, a political subdivision of a state, or an interstate governmental agency.
 Comp time is earned at a rate of at least 1.5 hours for each hour worked for which overtime otherwise would be paid.
 In order to employ a comp time system, an agreement or understanding (we suggest a written agreement) must be reached with affected employees or their representative before the work is performed.